-The Regulation of Investigatory Powers Act 2000 (RIPA) provides the legislative framework within which covert surveillance and access to communications data operations must be conducted in order to ensure that investigatory powers are used in accordance with human rights.
-This Policy Statement is intended as a practical reference guide for Council Officers/Investigators who may be involved in such operations.
+The Regulation of Investigatory Powers Act 2000 (RIPA) provides the legislative framework within which covert surveillance must be conducted whilst the Investigatory Powers Act 2016 provides the legislative framework within which access to communications data operations must be conducted.
+This ensures that investigatory powers are used with minimal interference with an individuals human rights.
+This Policy Statement is intended as a practical reference guide for Council Officers who may be involved in such operations.